 As we speak, this wine is already garnering rave reviews and 100-point scores from the lucky few wine journalists on the other side of the globe who have tasted it.
 For sure, credit goes to Gago, who is Penfolds’ fourth chief winemaker in its 177 years of history, and the second man hailing from the estate, after Max Schubert, to be inducted into the Decanter Hall of Fame.

-The former high school maths and chemistry teacher turned sparkling wine maker turned winemaking “rockstar” (according to some wine critics) says he had to get it right at the first try: “When we made the first one, it was not a trial.
+The former high school mathematics and chemistry teacher turned sparkling wine maker turned winemaking “rockstar” (according to some wine critics) says he had to get it right at the first try: “When we made the first one, it was not a trial.
 Because you can’t afford to have a trial with that amount of great Granges.
 You keep your fingers crossed a little bit because there’s a lot of risk incurred.”

 He adds, “Now, when you’re looking at blending old wine, you have a huge risk of dissolved oxygen.
 It’s fragile and so we had to use a very delicate transfer process, among other things.
 Still, we had to cross our fingers because you never know what’s going to happen here.”